-Note: Depreciation rates are derived using NAS life times for each asset assuming a double declining balance rate.
+Note: Depreciation rates are derived using NAS life times for each asset assuming a double declining balance rate

 Our measure of capital input is arrived using equation (5.1), for which we also require estimates of rental prices (see equation 5.4).
 Assuming that the flow of capital services is proportional to the capital stock at individual asset level, aggregate capital flows can be obtained using a translog quantity index by weighting growth in the stock of each asset by the average shares of each asset in the value of capital compensation, as in (5.1).
-The rate of return (i) in equation (5.4) represents the opportunity cost of capital, and can be measured either as internal (or ex post) rate of return, or as an external (ex ante) rate of return.30 This issue will be addressed in the further revisions of the data.
-The present version of the database uses an external rate of return, proxied by average of return on government securities and prime lending rate obtained from the Reserve Bank of India31.
+The rate of return (i) in equation (5.4) represents the opportunity cost of capital, and can be measured either as internal (or ex post) rate of return, or as an external (ex ante) rate of return.27 This issue will be addressed in the further revisions of the data.
+The present version of the database uses an external rate of return, proxied by average of return on government securities and prime lending rate obtained from the Reserve Bank of India28.
 Therefore, we use a real rate, which is net of capital gain.
 Hence, the capital gain component in equation (5.4) is excluded while estimating rental price using external rate of return, obtaining

-$$p{k,t}^{K} = p{k,t-1}^{I} i{t}^{} + \delta{k} p{k,t}^{I}$$ (5.5)
+$$P{k,t}^{K} = P{k,t-1}^{I} \cdot r{t} + P{k,t}^{I} \cdot \delta{k} \tag{5.5}$$

-Where i^ is the real rate of return, nominal interest rate adjusted for CPI inflation rate.
+Where r is the real rate of return, nominal interest rate adjusted for consumer price inflation rate.
+The consumer price indices (CPI) are obtained from IMF and World Bank.